 8. rely on the professionals, like our team, to guide you through the many well kept secrets the Languedoc-Roussillon has to offer.
 We drive you to a number of fantastic wineries and make sure you get a good taste of nothing but the best!”

-If you would like to arrange a wine tour with Gregg – let us know below!
+If you would like to arrange a wine tour with Gregg – contact us!

 Annette is Renestance’s 'go to' girl for all things marketing and social media.
 Bilingual and originally from Surrey in the UK, Annette has lived in France since 2008.
 In addition to her web design and marketing consultancy, Annette is the founder of Languedoc Jelly (a network of free events across the region for anyone working from home) and also Urban Sketchers Languedoc (part of a global community of people that like to draw or paint on location).
 A fan of all things French and Franglaise, she also has a Citroen 2CV called Beryl.